miku/microblob/README.md

 # microblob

-microblob is a simplistic key-value store, that serves documents from a file over HTTP.
+microblob is a simplistic key-value store, that serves JSON documents from a file over HTTP.
 It is implemented in a few hundred lines of code and does not contain many features.

-Warning: This server **should not be exposed publicly** as it contains no security, rate-limiting or other safety measures whatsoever.
+Warning: This server **SHOULD NEVER BE EXPOSED PUBLICLY** as it contains no security, rate-limiting or other safety measures whatsoever.

-microblob was written in 2017 as an ad-hoc solution to replace a previous setup using memcachedb (which was getting slow).
-The main goal has been to serve about 200M JSON documents from a "persistent key-value store" over HTTP and to support frequent, fast rebuilds; with limited disk space and potentially limited memory.
+microblob was written in 2017 as an ad-hoc solution to replace a previous setup using [memcachedb](https://en.wikipedia.org/wiki/MemcacheDB) (which was getting slow).
+The main goal has been to serve about 200M JSON documents from a "persistent key-value store" over HTTP and to support frequent, fast rebuilds;
+with limited disk space and potentially limited memory.
 Code lacks tests and I would write it differently today.
 However, it ran without issues and happily served up to 400 requests/s with limited resources and with average response times of around 1ms.

 [![DOI](https://zenodo.org/badge/82800367.svg)](https://zenodo.org/badge/latestdoi/82800367) [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)